Validating User Input in ASP.NET Web Pages

 You can add input validation to ASP.NET Web pages using validation controls.
 Validation controls provide an easy-to-use mechanism for all common types of standard validation—for example, testing for valid dates or values within a range—plus ways to provide custom-written validation.
 In addition, validation controls allow you to customize how error information is displayed to the user.

-Validation controls can be used with any both HTML and Web server controls.
+Validation controls can be used with any controls you put on an ASP.NET Web page, including both HTML and Web server controls.
+For more information, see.

-By default, ASP.NET Web pages automatically check for potentially malicious input even if you do not use validation controls.
-For more information, see Script Exploits Overview.
+By default, ASP.NET Web pages automatically check for potentially malicious input.
+For more information, see.

 Validation controls perform input checking in server code.
 When the user submits a page to the server, the validation controls are invoked to check the user input, control by control.
 If a validation error is detected in any of the input controls, the page itself is set to an invalid state so you can test for validity before your code runs.
 Validation occurs after page initialization (that is, after view state and postback data have been processed) but before any change or click event handlers are called.

 ASP.NET performs validation on the server even if the validation controls have already performed it on the client, so that you can test for validity within your server-based event handlers.
 In addition, re-testing on the server helps prevent users from being able to bypass validation by disabling or changing the client script check.